jasonsturges/vite-typescript-npm-package/README.md

 npm ls --global --depth 0
 ```

+For your app, simply reinstall dependencies to clear any forgotten linked packages.

 ## Release Publishing

 Update your `package.json` to the next version number and tag a release.

+Assure that your package lockfile is also upadted by running an install.

 If you are publishing to a private registry such as GitHub packages, update your `package.json` to include `publishConfig` and `repository`: